Our 50 Mile Training Plan – Improver is designed for runners who want to do well in their 50 miler, perhaps setting a new PR.

 Who Is It For?:

-Our Improver training plans are for established runners who want to challenge themselves, and perhaps set a new PR.
-If you’ve already run a distance event such as a marathon and want to improve your performance, check out these training plans.
+Our Improver training plans are for established or intermediate runners who want to challenge themselves and perhaps set a new PR.
+If you’ve already run a distance event such as a marathon and want to improve your performance, this 50 miler training plan might be for you.

 Our Improver training plans balance training and miles with rest days and (optional) speed work; only include the speed work if you want to improve your base running speed.

-If you’ve got some distance running experience, and want to push yourself a little, this is the training plan for you.
+If you’ve got some distance running experience, and want to push yourself a little and move into ultrarunning territory, this is the training program for you.

 Six months // 24 weeks.